8 min read

-Unlike their humans, dogs don't spend a lot of time worrying about their oral hygiene.
-They're too busy chewing sticks, rolling around in mud, and sniffing the smelliest things they can find on the sidewalk.
-Most dogs aren't so big on personal space, either—frequently jumping in laps and giving slobbery kisses.
+Unlike humans, dogs don’t spend much time worrying about their oral hygiene.
+They’re too busy chewing sticks, rolling around in the mud, and sniffing the smelliest things they can find on the sidewalk to care about their oral health.
+Most dogs aren’t so big on personal space, either—frequently jumping in laps and giving slobbery kisses.

-That means, as a dog owner, you're inevitably going to get some bad breath in your face every so often.
-But when it comes to keeping your pet's teeth clean, there are steps you can take to support your dog's dental health—namely, keeping up with regular teeth cleaning to avoid a potential dental problem.
+That means, as a dog owner, you’re inevitably going to get some bad breath from your dogs mouth in your face every so often.
+But when it comes to keeping your pet’s teeth clean, you can take steps you can take to support your dog’s dental health—namely, keeping up with regular teeth cleaning to avoid a potential dental problem.

-Brushing your pet's teeth isn't just about making sure your dog has fresh breath.
-It's also a helpful way for every pet parent to check in on their dental health and look out for early symptoms of a dog's dental disease.
-By following the below steps on how to clean your dog's teeth at home, you can help ensure those doggy smiles stay fresh and healthy.
+Teeth brushing isn’t just about ensuring your dog has fresh breath.
+It’s also helpful for every pet parent to check in on their dental health and look out for early symptoms of a dog’s dental disease and tooth decay.
+By following the below steps on how to clean your dog’s teeth at home, you can help ensure that your dogs teeth stay fresh and healthy.

 Find the Right Tools